MySQL

 • How it works

-When a MySQL CDC source starts, it performs a full table scan, divides the table into chunks based on the primary key, and records the current Binlog offset.
-It then uses the incremental snapshot algorithm to read each chunk sequentially using SELECT statements.
+When a MySQL CDC source table starts, it scans the entire table, splits the table into multiple chunks based on the primary key, and records the current binary log offset.
+The source table then uses an incremental snapshot algorithm to read the data from each chunk using SELECT statements.
 The job periodically performs checkpoints to record the completed chunks.
-If a failover occurs, the job resumes reading the unfinished chunks.
-After all chunks are read, the source switches to reading incremental changes from the previously recorded Binlog offset.
-The Flink job continues to perform checkpoints periodically to record the Binlog offset.
-This ensures that if a failover occurs, the job can resume from the last recorded offset, achieving exactly-once semantics.
+If a failover occurs, the job continues to read data from the unfinished chunks.
+After all chunks are read, the job starts reading incremental change records from the previously recorded binary log offset.
+The Flink job continues to perform periodic checkpoints to record the binary log offset.
+If the job fails over, it resumes processing from the last recorded binary log offset, which achieves exactly-once semantics.

 • Metadata

-The MySQL CDC source supports metadata columns, which you can use to access the following metadata.
+The MySQL CDC Source supports metadata column syntax.
+You can access the following metadata through metadata columns.

 Metadata key